mediadrop/mediadrop/doc/dev/closure.rst

 compiled code, so it's important for developers to be able to run the uncompiled source code when necessary.

-MediaCore CE comes with a javascript debug mode built-in.
+MediaDrop comes with a javascript debug mode built-in.
 When enabled, all javascript is loaded in its original source form.
 Simply append ``?debug=true`` to any URL to enable debug mode for that request.